 With the advent of CSS, the possibility to use “

 In this regard, the new layout that Google rolled out for its search results around March 2014 baffled me.
 They removed the underlines, in what seems to me a change just for the sake of change.
-They seem to have attempted to bring the layout more in line with the current awful trend of whiteout-inducing user interfaces, that feature text floating around in a sea of white space with no separators anywhere.
-The new result page rubs me in such a wrong way that I am starting to actively avoid using Google.
-Bad move, guys.
+They seem to have attempted to bring the layout more in line with the current awful trend of whiteout-inducing user interfaces, with text floating around in a sea of white space with no separators anywhere.

 Suppose I enter a website through a hyperlink or a search engine, but it is in too deep a level, e.g.